You might not know

 “By the solemn act of the union between the two Grand Lodges of Freemasons of England in December, 1813, it was declared and pronounced that Pure Ancient Masonry consists of three degrees and no more, viz: those of the Entered Apprentice, the Fellow craft, and the Master Mason, INCLUDING THE SUPREME ORDER OF THE HOLY ROYAL ARCH.”

-Don't be a "substitute Mason".
-Be a real Master Mason and know the secret word by being a member of the York Rite of Masonry.
+Get the rest of the story.
+Be a real Master Mason and know the Master's word by being a member of the York Rite of Masonry.
 Send an email now and start the process of becoming a "real" Master Mason.